Sergey-Gruzdov/todo.app.365/README.md

 # todo.app.365
-Just a todo app but without the theme for my gf.
+Just a todo app but without the theme for my gf